;

 What the celiac disease experts say:

-• According to most Celiac Disease experts, most whiskey is safe to drink for Celiacs.
-Their stance is that most people with celiac disease or gluten sensitivity don’t seem to react to alcohol distilled from gluten grains.
-Although, it’s not clear how many people get sick from these beverages.
+• According to most Celiac Disease experts, most whiskey is safe for Celiacs.
+They believe most people with celiac disease or gluten sensitivity don’t seem to react to alcohol distilled from gluten grains.
+However, it’s not clear how many people get sick from these beverages.
 It has been documented that a substantial minority react, which is why experts have controversy and disagreement about whether it is safe.
 Because everyone responds differently, it is advised that people will have to decide to drink or use the beverages at their own risk.

 So, is it Yes or No?
 Can You or Can’t You Use Bourbon?